Goodbye old world. Goodbye to what came before. Goodbye ‘aph,’ my old friend, you odd little sea turtle. We certainly had some good moments.

 Everything absolute is a lie.
 What is absolute cannot be relative, but the truth is what relates us.
 Indeed, truth is the thread that binds us all together.
 And if we follow any path on that thread, then we follow at least two.

 Everything before is a lie.
 I have spoken many falsehoods, but what follows is the truth.
 Indeed, the truth always follows.
-And while we may beckon it forward, we may never make demands.
+And though we may beckon it forward, we can never make demands.

 Everything below is a lie.
 What’s above is the truth.
 Indeed, the truth is always above, and always should be.
 As for what lies below, the best path is neglect.
 Surely, there is no need to know what lies beneath our feet.